 - 1. Build statistical prediction model for sample of completed wafers or lots. - 2.
 Collect a separate test sample from either earlier or later completed wafers - 3.
 Using the model in (1) and test sample in (2), predict the target measurement for each wafer - 4.
 For each wafer, compute the prediction error by comparing to the true target measurement. - 5.
-For the subset X of wafers above threshold x, compute mse (mean square error) [or mad (mean absolute deviation)] - 6.
-Compute good mse (or mad) for wafers in (5) that are above the mean of the sample. - 7.
-Compute bad mse (or mad) for wafers in (5) that are below the mean of the sample. - 8.
-Compute an accuracy rate: (number of predicted wafers actually above mean) / (number of wafers predicted above sample test mean) - 9.
-Using these accuracy estimates, engineering staff selects high threshold for decision based on expected costs and yields.
+For the subset X of wafers above/below threshold x, compute mse (mean square error) [or mad (mean absolute deviation)] - 6.
+Compute good mse (or mad) for wafers in (5) that are above/below the mean of the sample.

-Although we focus on the early detection and correction of aberrant wafers, other applications of our system require early detection with high accuracy of "normal" wafers, i.e. not fast, not slow.
-For example, some machine build designs can only use chips with relatively tight power performance specifications and customized wafer back-end processing.
+number of predicted wafers actually above/below mean number of wafers predicted above/below sample test mean wafers, i.e. not fast, not slow.
+For example, some machine designs can only use chips with relatively tight power performance specifications and customized wafer back-end processing.
 Any chips tailored in the back end for that design, not ultimately meeting those tight specifications, may be unusable for another build.
 In such a case, improving the likelihood that chips tailored for that design will meet those tight specifications can reduce yield loss.